hafizbadrie/slasherrb/README.md

 ## Website Coverage

 This library has been tested against some websites and you can see the complete list in this [document](https://github.com/hafizbadrie/slasherrb/blob/master/doc/website_coverage.txt)

+## TODO
+1. Add more test cases: international websites
+2. Anytime I want to slash a new site, I don't need to re initialize the object.
+3. Better information for gem